Close Cookie Preference Manager

 This should seem obvious of course, as the content and quality of an ad campaign should be a major consideration regardless of what time of year it’s being rolled out.

-in fact, meta states that 56% of sales from meta ads are made as a result of the quality of the creative.
+In fact, Meta states that 56% of sales from meta ads are made as a result of the quality of the creative.

 However, Black Friday is a little different, as customer buying behaviour is, perhaps, more important during the run up to Black Friday than during any other time of year.
 After all, you won’t just be competing with your business’ direct competitors, but with businesses selling to your target audience as a whole.
-Customers are presented with deals across their range of interests, so they may be deciding to spend on a new pair of shoes, or a new pair of sunglasses, all whilst considering what they need to get their family and friends for christmas; and they can realistically only spend so much.
+Customers are presented with deals across their range of interests, so they may be deciding to spend on a new pair of shoes, or a new pair of sunglasses, all whilst considering what they need to get their family and friends for Christmas; and they can realistically only spend so much.

 With you no longer competing with just your direct competitors, taking a different approach to your ad campaign might not be a bad idea.